New York Driver's License

 Step-by-Step Guide

 Follow these steps to get your New York driver's license.
-Steps may vary based on your age and residency status β always confirm with the official DMV.
+Steps may vary based on your age and residency status — always confirm with the official DMV.

-Study the NY Driver Manual
+Study the New York State Driver's Manual

 Apply for a Learner Permit (Age 16+)

-Complete a Pre-licensing Course (5 hours)
+Complete the 5-Hour Pre-licensing Course (PLC)

-Practice Driving (50+ Hours Recommended)
+Practice Driving (50 Hours Recommended)

 Pass the Road Test